serby/versionator/README.md

 e.g.

-     /js/v0.1.0/app.js
+     req.url = '/js/v0.1.0/app.js'

 will become:

-     /js/app.js
+     req.url = '/js/app.js'

-Now all you need to do is increment app.version each deployment (We keep ours inline with our git tags using Cake the coffee-script build tool) then sit back and let your users enjoy the freshness.
+Now all you need to do is increment app.version each deployment (We keep ours inline with our git tags using cake, the coffee-script build tool) then sit back and let your users enjoy the freshness.

 ## Credits